Xanax (Alprazolam) Detox: Withdrawal Symptoms and Treatment Options

 Can You Quit Xanax Cold Turkey?

-In addition to the direct risk of seizures, the psychological withdrawal symptoms can cause a person to undertake dangerous or unusual activities to find relief from the symptoms.
-Extreme physical discomfort is not uncommon during withdrawal and can be uncomfortable enough that a person may start using Xanax again (or different substances) to avoid the feelings.
+In addition to the direct risk of seizures, the psychological withdrawal symptoms of Xanax detox can cause a person to undertake dangerous or unusual activities to find relief.
+Extreme physical discomfort is not uncommon during Xanax withdrawal and can be uncomfortable enough that a person may start using Xanax again (or different substances) to avoid the feelings.

 Xanax Post-Acute Withdrawal Syndrome